road-core/service/README.md

    Please look [here](https://github.com/openshift/lightspeed-service/blob/main/CONTRIBUTING.md#adding-a-new-providermodel) for more info.

 ## 10. TLS security profiles
    TLS security profile can be set for the service itself and also for any configured provider.
-To specify TLS security profile for the service, the following section can be added into `rds` section in the `rdsconfig.yaml` configuration file:
+To specify TLS security profile for the service, the following section can be added into `rcs` section in the `rcsconfig.yaml` configuration file:

 ```
   tlsSecurityProfile: